SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 - `linearsolver` - This is the linear solver which is used in the Newton iterations.
   The choices are:

-  - `:Dense` - A dense linear solver
+  - `:Dense` - A dense linear solver.
   - `:Band` - A solver specialized for banded Jacobians.
 If used, you must set the position of the upper and lower non-zero diagonals via `jac_upper` and `jac_lower`.
+  - `:GMRES` - A GMRES method.
+Recommended first choice Krylov method
-  - `BCG` - A Biconjugate gradient method.
+  - `:BCG` - A Biconjugate gradient method.
+  - `:PCG` - A preconditioned conjugate gradient method.
+Only for symmetric linear systems.
-  - `TFQMR` - A TFQMR method.
+  - `:TFQMR` - A TFQMR method.

 Example: